-- 1. The Shishukunj Model United Nations Conference shall be presided over by the Shishukunj MUN Secretariat, (henceforth known as the Secretariat) headed by the Secretary-General.
-Committees shall be constituted by the Secretariat for the participation of the delegates. - A committee will be presided over by the Bureau, which shall be appointed by the Secretariat.
-It typically consists of a Chairperson, Vice-Chairperson and Rapporteur.
+- 1. The Shishukunj Model United Nations Conference shall be presided over by the Shishukunj MUN Secretariat, (henceforth known as the Secretariat) headed by the Secretary-General. - 2.
+DISEC will be presided over by the Bureau, which shall be appointed by the Secretariat.
+It typically consists of a Chairperson, two Vice-Chairpersons and a Rapporteur. - 3.
 Typically, the committee proceedings are divided into the following phases: - a.
 Debates and Discussions - b.
-Draft Resolution Discussion - 3.
-A delegate may only speak when the presiding official gives them permission to do so while the committee is in session, however this does not apply during the unmoderated caucuses. - 4.
+Draft Resolution Discussion - 4.
+Delegate(s) may only speak when the presiding official gives them permission to do so while the committee is in session, however this does not apply during the unmoderated caucuses. - 5.
 English is the official language of the Shishukunj MUN and thus all communication amongst the delegates must be in English.
-All of the committee proceedings will take place in the Official Language as well. - 5.
+All of the committee proceedings will take place in the Official Language as well. - 6.
 Chits can be passed by delegates to communicate with either other delegates or the bureau, any chit/note is subjected to inspection by the members of the logistics team, bureau and/or the Secretariat.
 The presiding official has the power to regulate or completely stop the passing of chits during the committee hours as per their discretion.
+During the time of in-room and out-room proceedings, a delegate may use chits to communicate with their other delegate from either side.